Beat the Heat: Effective Tips for Avoiding Anger

-Maintaining a cooperative spirit while juggling vocations and vacations can be challenging.
-Navigating summer’s crowded sidewalks without stepping on toes can be as nuanced as getting a tan while avoiding the burn….
+Summer is in full swing: We are out-and-about, going places, doing things, “mixing it up” with friends, family and absolute strangers.
+Maintaining cooperative spirits while juggling vocations and vacations can be challenging.
+Navigating summer’s crowded sidewalks without stepping on toes is tough: Avoiding anger and its aftermath can be as nuanced as getting a tan while avoiding the burn.

-Getting Hot is like Catching Cold
+Getting Hot is Like Catching Cold

 An Ounce of Prevention is Worth a Pound of Cure

 Fortunately, with a little awareness and resolve, we can avoid swallowing anger’s bitter pill and become immune to the stresses around us.
 Here are three healthy shots of resilience to help keep you happier this summer:

 - Self-care: Just as we become more susceptible to sickness when we haven’t gotten proper sleep, exercise, and nutrition, we also become anger-prone when we neglect a work/life balance.
 Each day schedule a few moments of alone time and/or an enriching activity to keep your psychological immunity in tip-top shape.